 On machines with particularly thick walls the heat will propagate more slowly in the thick-walled components, thus increasing internal stresses.

-Contact between parts of the rotor and the stator cannot, generally, be ruled out as narrow clearances are used as controlled gap seals.
-This applies to the impeller neck on the impeller inlet side, the discharge-side clearance between impeller, diffuser and interstage bush as well as the balancing device with several throttling clearances (depending on the design).
+Contact between parts of the rotors and stator cannot, generally, be ruled out as narrow clearances are used as controlled gap seals This applies to the impeller neck on the impeller inlet side, the discharge-side clearance between impeller, diffuser and interstage bush as well as the balancing device with several throttling clearances (depending on the design).

 Critical operating conditions such as the formation of vapour bubbles, for example, cannot be completely avoided in the inlet line.
 Brief contact between the stator and the rotor leads to high unbalance forces in the narrow clearances.
 For this reason the material pairs have to be resistant not only to corrosion and erosion but also especially to wear (incorporating good anti-seizure properties).
 Profiled chrome steels and a special clearance geometry have proven successful.